PacalineN/LP2_Machine_Learning_Project/README.md

 * Tenure in Months: Indicates the total amount of months that the customer has been with the company
 * total charges is  equal to each tenue times monthly charges.
 * Multiple Lines: Indicates if the customer subscribes to multiple telephone lines with the company: Yes, No
+  #### Data Cleaning/Preparation
+  1. **Clean the Data:**
+   - Fix issues like missing values and incorrect data types in the dataset.
+   - Use Simple Imputer to fill in missing values and correct data types.

+2. **Create a Pipeline:**
+   - Set up a systematic process (pipeline) to automatically apply the same corrections to new datasets.

+3. **Prepare for Machine Learning:**
+   - Convert categorical data to numerical format using OneHot Encoder and Label Encoder for efficient machine learning model training.

+     #### Model  Selection & Evaluation
+     Step 1: Data Preparation

+- Split the data into training and evaluation sets, allocating 80% for training and the remaining for evaluation.

+Step 2: Model Training
+- Train five machine-learning models: RandomForest, DecisionTree, GradientBoosting, KNN, and SupportVector classifiers.

+Step 3: Dataset Balancing and Optimization
+- Address the imbalanced target column using both RandomSampler and SMOTE, with SMOTE showing better performance.
+- Implement feature selection to enhance model performance.
+- Conduct hyperparameter tuning using RandomizedSearchCV.

+Step 4: Model Evaluation
+- Assess the model's performance using the f1-score metric.
+- Evaluate the AUC-ROC curve to visually summarize the models' ability to distinguish between classes.
+- Plot the ROC curve for each model with their respective AUC scores to analyze performance.

+  #### Results
+  The GradientBoosting classifier emerged as the top-performing model after modeling and hyperparameter optimization.
+It predicted 591 customers as likely to churn and 1409 as unlikely to churn.
+The company should focus on reaching out to the 591 predicted churners, implementing measures to retain them, crucial for maximizing revenue in the upcoming financial year.